atsaloli/cf3-tutorial/source/320-270-Mustache_Templates_with_Datastate-0000-Chapter-Title.md

-### Mustache Templates with Datastate
+### Populating from Datastate

-Function `datastate()`

-Returns a data container with the current evaluation data state.
+Function `datastate()` returns a data container with the current evaluation data state (all the classes and variables in cf-agent memory).

 The returned data container will have the keys `classes` and `vars`.